donovm4/learning-terraform/README.md

 `Providers` are loaded into the `Terraform CLI` during the `terraform init` phase based on the requirements set in the configuration.
   - **resources** are managed with Terraform
-  - **data sources** are used to read attributes of an existing resource, regardless of what is managing it.
+  - **data sources** are used to read and/or pass attributes of an existing resource, regardless of what is managing it.

 > Providers MUST be written in `Go` programming languange